MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 ## One Confidential Client per session

 It is recommended to use a new `ConfidentialClientApplication` on each session and to serialize in the same way - one token cache per session.
 This scales well and also increases security.
 The [official samples](/azure/active-directory/develop/sample-v2-code) show how to do this.
-But remember to configure token caching.
+You must [configure token caching](https://aka.ms/msal-net-token-cache-serialization) for this to work properly.

 >[!NOTE]
->Microsoft.Identity.Web does this.
+>Microsoft.Identity.Web applies this approach - one confidential client app instance per request with enabled token caching.

 ## HttpClient